A Self-supervised Representation Learning of Sentence Structure for Authorship Attribution: Proposed Framework : Lexicosynt Network

 where :

-$V_{lexical}$ and $V_{structural}$ are the learned sentence representation from lexical and syntactic sub-networks respectively. $y\in[0, 1]$ is the binary similarity metric between the input pairs.
+$V_{lexical}$ and $V_{structural}$ are the learned sentence representations from lexical and syntactic sub-networks, respectively, and $d_n$ is the Euclidean distance of $V_{lexical}$ and $V_{structural}$. $y\in[0, 1]$ is the binary similarity metric between the input pairs; $y$ is $1$ if the syntactic and lexical pairs belong to an identical sentence and $0$ if they belong to different sentences.
+Parameter margin is the minimum distance between negative pairs and is set to $1$ in our implementation.
+Hence, the negative samples only contribute to the loss if their distance is less than the margin.

-Training the network by such objective function yields to similar vector representations for sentences with identical syntactic structures while different semantics. in the other words, the contrastive loss objective pushes the sentences with identical syntactic structures close to each other in the embedding space.
+Training the network by such objective function generates similar vector representations for sentences with identical syntactic structures but different semantics.
+In other words, the contrastive loss objective pushes the sentences with identical syntactic structures close to each other in the embedding space.
 As a result, the learned vector representations from the lexical network does not mainly carry semantic relationships any more, but more structural information.
-Finally, the learned structural representations of words from this self-supervised framework can be simply used as a complimentary information to the existing ordinary pre-trained word embeddings to better suit the neural models for the domain of authorship attribution.
+Finally, the learned structural representations of words from this self-supervised framework can be simply used as complementary information to the existing ordinary pre-trained word embeddings to better suit the neural models for the domain of authorship attribution.